Wednesday, December 11, 2024

 A person who has loomed large in our political thinking for the past several months is a man named Robert Hubbell, who was brought to our attention by one of our old friends with whom we joined, along with another couple of close friends, in a monthly “Dinner for Six”, the main extra-gastronomic purpose of which was to review the political news, which consisted mainly in our exhaustive exploration of the latest enormities of Donald J. Trump.
 Robert Hubbell is (I think) a retired lawyer living in the Los Angeles area.
 He is energetic, industrious, highly intelligent.
 He is a strong writer and a persuasive speaker, the indefatigable producer of his own political newsletter.
 Mr. Hubbell issues a near daily political memorandum (the “Hubbell Report”), which is available on the Internet.
 He is a strong supporter of the Democratic party, “up and down the ballot” as he often says.
 He has particular expertise in legal matters.

-I presume Mr. Hubbell, in his clearly expressed unhappiness with the results of the election, probably represents in unusually articulate form, the attitudes of many other.
+I presume Mr. Hubbell, in his clearly expressed unhappiness with the results of the election, probably represents, in unusually articulate form, the attitudes of many others.
 In one recent post he spent a certain amount of time adjudicating the linguistic distinction between the nouns resistance and opposition.
 Which of the two is the right one to describe the proper stance that must now be adopted by right thinking people with regard to President Trump and his policies?
 He is inclined to the former, and why not?
 But in my opinion Mr. Hubbell has somewhat lost the plot.
 He is insistent that the election was a very close thing.
 I won’t enter a dispute as to what it takes to be a blowout.
 But Trump won by a margin of eighty-six electoral votes and several million individual votes.
 Harris won perhaps five states that don’t have seacoasts.
 (Remember the term “coastal elites”?)
 She lost every so-called “battleground” state.
 Both campaigns spent an unconscionable amount of money in the pursuit of victory, but the “war chest” of the loser—more than a billion dollars—was truly obscene.
 Thus she was essentially creamed by an out-spent, foul-mouthed, mendacious, and often incoherent convicted felon vociferously opposed by nearly all the elite cultural arbiters of the nation.
 How, one might ask, could this happen?
 And one might well answer that the fault, dear Brutus, is not in the stars but in ourselves, otherwise known as the demos, the people, who exercise their awkward rule by the awkward system called democracy (rule by the demos.).

 Wednesday, November 6, 2024